matthernet/Writeups/TryHackMe/README.md

 Hands-on cybersecurity training through real-world scenarios

 ### FYI
-This writeups don't include any passwords/cracked hashes/flags
+These writes do not include any passwords/cracked hashes/flags

 ## Rooms